dwringer/composition-nodes/README.md

 - [CMYK Merge](#cmyk-merge) - Merge subtractive color channels (CMYK+alpha)
 - [CMYK Split](#cmyk-split) - Split an image into subtractive color channels (CMYK+alpha)
 - [Flatten Histogram (Grayscale)](#flatten-histogram-grayscale) - Scales the values of an L-mode image by scaling them to the full range 0..255 in equal proportions
-- [Freq.
-Blend Match & Phase Blend](#freq-blend-match--phase-blend) - Generates latent noise with the frequency spectrum of target latents, masked by a provided mask image.
-- [Freq.
-Match & Phase Blend Latents](#freq-match--phase-blend-latents) - Generates latent noise with the frequency spectrum of target latents, masked by a provided mask image.
 - [Frequency Spectrum Match Latents](#frequency-spectrum-match-latents) - Generates latent noise with the frequency spectrum of target latents, masked by a provided mask image.
 - [Image Quantize (Kohonen map)](#image-quantize-kohonen-map) - Use a Kohonen self-organizing map to quantize the pixel values of an image.
 - [Image Search to Mask (Clipseg)](#image-search-to-mask-clipseg) - Uses the Clipseg model to generate an image mask from an image prompt.